 Vampires and Running Water

 In Bram Stoker’s Dracula one of the Count’s limitations is an inability to cross running water.
-I find this comforting and instructive.
-Comforting because I live on the coast of Oregon where water is running everywhere.
+I found this comforting when I lived on the coast of Oregon where water is running everywhere.
 Three forks of the Coquille River meet near Myrtle Point.
 Instructive because it affirms that spiritual stagnation opens the door to all kinds of evil.
+I now live Kansas where there are some mighty rivers, but it is mainly a land of ponds.
+Indeed, some of the ponds are posted to warn off swimmers and pets from the algae blooms.

 Our best defense against spiritual vampires is to make sure the springs of joy and life in our heart have not stopped flowing.
 Boredom, ennui, and acedia are a few of the modern vampires that suck purpose and joy from us.
-These bloodsuckers attack people who are basically ponds—nothing flowing in and nothing flowing out.
+These bloodsuckers attack people who are basically ponds—where water flows in but not out.
+Comfort and complacency can easy clog the stream beds.

 An important part of river ecology is restoring and maintaining a healthy watershed.
 The same is true of the ecology of the soul.
 Our spiritual watershed is what creates the river of life that flows through us.
 All the spiritual disciplines are streams of grace that flow together: prayer, fasting, silence, meditation on God’s Word, worship.
 We must live at the confluence of grace where running water surrounds us and protects us from the greatest vampire of all, despair.